Harm Reduction

 Believe it or not, all types of recovery and treatment programs fit onto the spectrum of harm reduction, because they are all aimed at diminishing the damage and danger of substance use.
 While we often think of the harm reduction model as being for people who don’t want to seek abstinence, abstinence itself is a form of harm reduction.
 So are many other initiatives and interventions, including:

-• Managed use: safe-syringe programs/needle exchanges which reduce the transmission of infectious disease (like HIV and hepatitis), overdose reversal kits including naloxone (Narcan), medical care, PrEP and safer sex supplies, sharps containers, the use of naltrexone to moderate alcohol use and alcohol-related problems
+Safe-syringe programs and needle exchanges that reduce the transmission of infectious diseases (like HIV and hepatitis) by providing sterile syringes, overdose reversal kits including naloxone (Narcan), drug-checking programs that can help determine whether a drug supply has been adulterated, medical care, sharps containers, the use of naltrexone to moderate alcohol use and alcohol-related problems.

 What are the principles of harm reduction?